edizmetin/ZygorGuidesViewer/README.md

 Important : This is very WIP as Epoch hasn't released yet and this repository is quite new !

+## Installing

+Either :

+- (Recommended) Clone the repository in your `Addon` folder with name `ZygorGuideViewer`
+- (Not recommended as you will not get updates) Download the Addon as a zip file, unzip it in your Addon folder, rename the extrated folder to `ZygorGuideViewer`

 ## Contributing

 Overall, the plan is to make this project community-based since there is a massive amount of new quests / items added with Project Epoch,